-PLAN CATEGORY NUMBER OF SECURITIES TO BE ISSUED UPON EXERCISE OF OUTSTANDING OPTIONS AND RIGHTS WEIGHTED AVERAGE EXERCISE PRICE OF OUTSTANDING OPTIONS AND RIGHTS1 SECURITIES REMAINING AVAILABLE FOR FUTURE ISSUANCE UNDER EQUITY COMPENSATION PLANS Equity Compensation Plans Approved by Shareholders: 2019 Incentive Plan 5,906,020 \$26.99 5,226,409 2017 Incentive Plan 3,134,294 \$18.36 2015 Incentive Plan4 2,633,071 \$15.94 2013 Stock Incentive Plan 886,906 \$15.38 2000 Stock Incentive Plan 241,300 \$4.64 Equity Compensation Plans Not Approved by Shareholders: Individual Compensation Arrangements 2,307,083 \$27.09 Total 15,108,674 5,226,409
+PLAN CATEGORY NUMBER OF SECURITIES TO BE ISSUED UPON EXERCISE OF OUTSTANDING OPTIONS AND RIGHTS WEIGHTED AVERAGE EXERCISE PRICE OF OUTSTANDING OPTIONS AND RIGHTS 1 NUMBER OF SECURITIES REMAINING AVAILABLE FOR FUTURE ISSUANCE UNDER EQUITY COMPENSATION PLANS Equity Compensation Plans Approved by Shareholders: Amended and Restated 2019 Incentive Plan 2 15,489,386 \$22.48 7,180,171 2017 Incentive Plan 3 2,497,197 \$18.39 2015 Incentive Plan 4 2,067,510 \$15.84 - 2013 Stock Incentive Plan 5 412,429 \$16.75 Equity Compensation Plans Not Approved by Shareholders: Individual Compensation Arrangements 7 5,462,723 \$23.56 Total 25,929,245

-- 1. Does not include outstanding RSUs, which do not require the payment of any exercise price upon their vesting. - 2.
-Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs granted under our 2019 Incentive Plan. - 3.
-Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs granted under our 2017 Incentive Plan.
-To the extent that awards granted under the 2017 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - 4.
+1. Does not include outstanding RSUs or PSUs, which do not require the payment of any exercise price upon their vesting.

+2. Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs and PSUs granted under our Amended and Restated 2019 Incentive Plan.

+- 3. Represents shares of Common Stock issuable upon the exercise of outstanding stock options and vesting of outstanding RSUs granted under our 2017 Incentive Plan.
+To the extent that awards granted under the 2017 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the Amended and Restated 2019 Incentive Plan. - 4.
 Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under our 2015 Incentive Plan.
-To the extent that awards granted under the 2015 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - 5.
+To the extent that awards granted under the 2015 Incentive Plan terminate unearned, expire, or are canceled, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the Amended and Restated 2019 Incentive Plan. - 5.
 Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under our 2013 Stock Incentive Plan.
-To the extent that awards granted under the 2013 Incentive Plan terminate unearned, expire, or are canceled or, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the 2019 Incentive Plan. - 6.
-Represents shares of Common Stock issuable upon the exercise of outstanding stock options granted under the 2000 Stock Incentive Plan. - 7.
+To the extent that awards granted under the 2013 Incentive Plan terminate unearned, expire, or are canceled or, forfeited, lapse for any reason, or are settled in cash without the delivery of shares, the shares of Common Stock underlying such grants will again become available for purposes of the Amended and Restated 2019 Incentive Plan. - 6.
 Represents outstanding inducement grants of stock options we made in connection with the hiring of various employees.
-The vesting schedule for the shares of Common Stock subject to these options is as follows: 25% on the first anniversary of the date of grant and 12.5% of the shares vesting on each six-month anniversary thereafter until the fourth anniversary of the date of grant.
+The vesting schedule for the shares of Common Stock subject to these options is 25% on the first anniversary of the date of grant and 12.5% of the shares vesting on each six-month anniversary thereafter until the fourth anniversary of the date of grant.